George

 that conduct will best be referred to your own reflections

 and experience.
-With me, a predominant motive has
+With me, a predominant motive has been

-and mature its yet recent institutions, and to progress
+mature its yet recent institutions, and to progress

 without interruption to that degree of strength and